| Title: | Request Scheduler |

 The Scheduler class controls the frequency of access to web sites, through

-the definiton of access rules (Rule
+the definiton of access rules (Rule class).

 It handles GET and POST requests, as well as file downloading.